22bee123/VetAI-Analyzer/README.md

    - Your application will be available at the URL provided by Render
    - Test the application to ensure it works as expected

+## Mobile Compatibility

+To ensure your app works well on mobile devices, we've included the following improvements:

+1. **Service Worker**: Provides better performance and partial offline capabilities
+2. **Enhanced Error Handling**: Better handles network issues common on mobile devices
+3. **Absolute API URLs**: Configuration uses absolute URLs to avoid issues with relative paths on mobile

+### Mobile Troubleshooting

+If you're experiencing issues with mobile access:

+1. **Clear Browser Cache**: On your mobile device, clear the browser cache and cookies
+2. **Use HTTPS**: Ensure you're accessing the site via HTTPS
+3. **Check Network**: Ensure your mobile device has a stable internet connection
+4. **Try Different Browser**: Test on multiple browsers (Chrome, Safari, Firefox)
+5. **Check Console Logs**: If possible, connect to remote debugging and check console logs
+6. **Update App**: Make sure you've deployed the latest version with mobile fixes

 ## Alternative Deployment Method Using render.yaml

 This repository includes a `render.yaml` file that allows for easy deployment using Render's Blueprint feature.